Keeping an Eye on HIV Treatment: From Substance Abuse to Side Effects

 Adherence tools -- pill boxes, medication charts, calendar stickers, timers -- can help some people.
 Of these, Feinberg finds that pill boxes work best for her patients.
 Finally, clinicians must remember that adherence counseling only begins before the first dose.
 It must continue throughout therapy, as part of regular monitoring.

-When Feinberg feels adherence may be difficult for someone, she addresses potential problems up front.
-Besides recognizing and addressing mental illness and drug use (see the presentation by Patricia Kloser), Feinberg tries to help people overcome fundamental obstacles like transportation, housing, and psychosocial support.
+the presentation by Patricia Kloser), Feinberg tries to help people overcome fundamental obstacles like transportation, housing, and psychosocial support.
 IAPAC Sessions Co-Chair Renslow Sherer believes his team increases retention in the clinic about 20 percent by providing transportation.
 If that's not possible, he suggests trying the tactic Paul Farmer (Harvard University) uses in Haiti -- recruiting a family member or neighbor to visit people taking antiretrovirals and encourage full adherence.

 Like Farmer, Feinberg enlists family or friends in the effort.
 She asks people starting antiretrovirals to bring a friend or family member to pretreatment discussions about therapy.
 Under less stress than the patient, that person often remembers more when treatment begins.
 If some type of time-limited directly observed therapy (DOT) is feasible, Feinberg thinks it can get some people off on the right foot.